5. A sermon on faith and works, 2:14-26

 pisteueiV (pisteuw) pres. "believe" - As already noted, Dibelius argues that James' concept of faith is primarily the acceptance of Christian doctrine, and certainly this is the way he is using "believe" here.
 Yet, this is the objector's faith, not James'.

 oJti "that" - that.
-Introducing a dependent statement expressing what they believe.
+Introducing a dependent statement of indirect speech expressing what they believe.

 ei|V estin oJ qeoV "there is one God" - Either expressing monotheism, as NIV, or God's unity, "God is one", NRSV.
 Either way, orthodoxy cannot protect us from the coming judgment, nor is it evidence for a person's standing with God.

 kalwV "Good!" - you do well.
 "This is good as far as it goes", Ropes.

 kai "even" - and.
 Here ascensive, as NIV.